oscar-system/oscar-website/etc/README.server.md

 ## Github API

-Python scripts use the github API, and require an API key for authentication.
+The Python scripts in `etc/` use the Github API, and require an API key for authentication.
 This API key is fetched at runtime from the environment variable `API_KEY`.
 This variable is set in the unit file at `~/.config/systemd/user/oscar-website.service`.